Impact

 Risk and Exploitability

-The exploit requires an attacker to be able to send crafted HTTP requests to a server running the vulnerable Starman behind a reverse proxy that forwards requests.
-Because this attack vector depends on the presence of the proxy, it is not a generic cross‑platform flaw, but can be highly impactful in environments using Starman for load balancing or reverse proxying.
-No EPSS score or KEV listing is available, so the current exploitation probability is indeterminate, but the potential impact of request smuggling is high in vulnerable configurations.
+The attack requires an attacker to send crafted HTTP requests to a server running the vulnerable Starman behind a reverse proxy that forwards requests.
+Because this attack vector depends on the presence of the proxy and the inclusion of both headers, it is not a generic cross‑platform flaw.
+The EPSS score is < 1%, indicating a low likelihood of exploitation, while the CVSS score of 7.5 indicates moderate to high impact.
+The vulnerability is not listed in KEV.

 OpenCVE Enrichment